dampbacon/Cplusplus_card_game/README.md

 ## Currently in development / next development milestone:
  - polish
- - some custom assets: not the cards yet, I will first prioritise the red card stack markers
+ - some custom assets: not the cards yet, I will first prioritise some ui and deck indicator assets
  - prompt for autosolve (currently executes as soon all cards are revealed)